AlabhyaVaibhav/alex_context_nlg_dataset/README.md

 * The `alternative` slot has only been delexicalized when its value numeric (e.g., *second option*).
 The usage of ordinal numerals is indicated by using the `*ALTERNATIVE-th` placeholder, cardinal numerals do not have the `-th` suffix.
-    The utterances for `alternative=next`, `alternative=previous`, and `alternative=last` have
+    The utterances for `alternative=next`, `alternative=previous`, `alternative=dontcare`,
-    not been delexicalized as different expressions can be used and underlie entrainment.
+    and `alternative=last` have not been delexicalized as different expressions can be used and underlie entrainment.

 Dataset development (technical manual)